 Read my full post on Tabgha.

 Permanently linked with Jesus, these 5 Christian sites by the Sea of Galilee shouldn’t be missed.
 Each one provides a mental picture that accentuates one’s reading and understanding of the gospels.

 Question: What is your favorite Christian site by the Sea of Galilee?
-You can leave a comment by clicking here.
+To leave a comment, just click here.